Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-A West Virginia Healthcare Power of Attorney is a legal document that grants a trusted person permission to make health-related decisions on your behalf, such as refusing or accepting a specific medical treatment or procedure, if you cannot do so.
+A West Virginia Medical Power of Attorney is a legal document that grants a trusted person permission to make health-related decisions on your behalf, such as refusing or accepting a specific medical treatment or procedure, if you cannot do so.

 The individual granting permission is known as the "principal," while the individuals or entities obtaining powers are called the "agents."
 Designed for residents of West Virginia, our Power of Attorney for health care can be used in Kanawha County, Berkeley County, Monongalia County, and in all other regions throughout the state.
 All West Virginia Medical PoA forms from Rocket Lawyer can be edited to address your particular situation.
 Creating this document will provide confirmation to medical providers and other parties that your selected representative(s) can make choices for you when you are not able.